CodePushGo/website/src/content/blog/en/checklist-for-token-signing-in-capacitor-apps.md

 ## Conclusion

-Secure token signing and live-update integration are crucial for maintaining your Capacitor app's integrity and meeting compliance requirements.
+Secure token signing and live-update integration are crucial for maintaining your React Native app's integrity and meeting compliance requirements.

 Refer to the checklist provided to ensure your implementation adheres to security standards and U.S. regulations.